http-rs/async-h1/README.md

 This crate uses ``#![forbid(unsafe_code)]`` to ensure everything is implemented in 100% Safe Rust.

+## Minimum Supported Rust Version

+Given the rapidly improving nature of async Rust, only `async-h1` guarantees it will work on the latest stable Rust compiler.
+Currently `async-h1` should compiler on `rustc 1.40.0` and above, but we reserve the right to upgrade the minimum Rust version outside of major releases.
+If upgrading stable compiler versions is an issue we recommend pinning the version of `async-h1`.

 ## Contributing
 Want to join us?
 Check out our ["Contributing" guide][contributing] and take a look at some of these issues: